project-image

 Half Tilt Gameplay Part 3: The Game Turn

-7 months ago – Fri, Feb 02, 2024 at 05:12:19 AM
+about 1 year ago – Fri, Feb 02, 2024 at 05:12:19 AM

 Welcome back all.
 Today we have for you the third and final Gameplay video for Half Tilt.
 In this video, you’ll find details on the different stages that each knight plays through during the turn, how those Action Checks we spoke about in the last video come into play and how you ultimately win the game!